-§1.32.
+§10.302.
 Underwriting Rules and Guidelines.

-(a) General Provisions.
-Pursuant to §2306.148 and §2306.185(b), Texas Government Code, the Department's Governing Board is authorized to adopt underwriting standards as set forth in this section.
-Furthermore, for Housing Credit Allocation, §42(m)(2) of the Internal Revenue Code (IRC), requires the tax credits allocated to a development not to exceed the amount necessary to assure feasibility.
-The rules of the Texas Government Code and the IRC, resulting in a Credit Underwriting Analysis Report used by the Department's Governing Board in decision making with the goal to assist as many Texans as possible by providing no more financing than necessary based on an independent analysis of development feasibility.
+- (a) General Provisions.
+Pursuant to Texas Government Code, §2306.148 and §2306.185(b), the Board is authorized to adopt underwriting standards as set forth in this section.
+Furthermore, for Housing Credit Allocation, §42(m)(2) of the Internal Revenue Code (the "Code"), requires the tax credits allocated to a Development not to exceed the amount necessary to assure feasibility.
+The rules of the Texas Government Code and the Code, resulting in a Credit Underwriting Analysis Report used by the Board in decision making with the goal to assist as many Texans as possible by providing no more financing than necessary based on an independent analysis of Development feasibility.
 The Report considers all information timely provided by the Applicant.
-The Report generated in no way guarantees or purports to warrant the actual performance, feasibility, or viability of the Development.

-(b) Report Contents.
+The Report generated in no way guarantees or purports to warrant the actual performance, feasibility, or viability of the Development. - (b) Report Contents.
 The Report provides a synopsis and reconciliation of the Application information submitted by the Applicant.
-The Report contents will be based solely upon information that is provided in accordance with the time frames provided in the current Qualified Allocation Plan (QAP) or Notice of Funds Availability (NOFA), as applicable.
+The Report contents will be based solely upon information that is provided in accordance with the timeframes provided in the current Qualified Allocation Plan (QAP) or Notice of Funds Availability (NOFA), as applicable.